The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: Metal-rich RRL candidates

 Of the eight stars with good spectra shown in Figure~\ref{fig:spectraMRYR}, two show [Fe/H] metallicities from DESI's SP pipeline also consistent with the $>-0.5$\,dex threshold (4556985044367410304 and 4529262817181909376), and two show $\Delta$S-method metallicities larger than $-0.5$\,dex (4529262817181909376 and 1865379961102699008).
 Of these, the star 4529262817181909376 shows ${\rm [Fe/H]}>-0.5$\,dex from all three methods.
 We note that for two RRab stars (those with the lowest $T_{\rm eff}$, 2156210476087226752 and 4446209728904885248) the best model from the RVS pipeline does not provide a good fit to the most prominent lines shown in Figure~\ref{fig:spectraMRYR}, and the measured [Fe/H] is mostly influenced by the presence of metallic lines in the reddest part of the spectra (namely, the calcium triplet region).
 Moreover, for these two stars the [Fe/H] measured by the SP pipeline and the $\Delta$S method are largely inconsistent with those from RVS (as shown in Table~\ref{tab:params_MRYR}).
 Thus, we flag the high [Fe/H] status of these stars as tentative.

 As discussed by \citet{Bobrick2024}, although metallicity is the main discriminator between single and binary evolution-made RRLs, the detection of their binary companions is a confirmation of the latter.
 Hints of binarity in RRLs (i.e. evidence of an unseen companion) are typically inferred from the study of the observed minus calculated time of maximum brightness (O-C diagram), which is computed adopting a fixed period and known light curve ephemeris (in this case, a known time of maximum brightness).
 Indeed, the change in distance between the observer and the RRL in a binary system over its motion around the center of mass of the system \citep[the light-travel time effect][]{Irwin1952,Irwin1959} induces a modulation of the light curves and therefore a deviation from the expected time of maximum brightness \citep[][]{Sterken2005}.
 Thus, conducting studies of the O-C diagram of RRLs requires light curves spanning several years to measure cyclic period variations \citep[see e.g.,][]{Liska2016,Prudil2019,Hajdu2021,Abdollahi2025}.
 We note in passing that for this analysis we do not make special considerations for RRLs potentially exhibiting signatures of Blazhko effect.
-We advocate for a high-resolution spectroscopic follow up to confirm the metal-rich status of these stars, and a detailed analysis of their long-term variability to study indications of binary companions (which is beyond the scope of this work), e.g., by combining data from the Zwicky Transient Facility \citep[ZTF;][]{Bellm2014,Bellm2019}, the Catalina Real-Time Transient Survey \citep[CRTS;][]{Drake2009,Drake2017}, and the ASAS-SN catalogue of variable stars \citep[ASASSN;][]{ Jayasinghe2018,Jayasinghe2020}.
+We advocate for a high-resolution spectroscopic follow up to confirm the metal-rich status of these stars, and a detailed analysis of their long-term variability to study indications of binary companions (which is beyond the scope of this work).

 The orbital parameters of our metal-rich candidates, derived from our {\sc GALPY} integrations, are shown in Table~\ref{tab:orbital_params_MRYR}.
 Specifically, the table shows their galactocentric distances ($R_{\rm GC}$), total galactocentric velocities ($V$), energies ($E$), pericentric and apocentric distances of their orbits ($r_{\rm peri}$ and $r_{\rm apo}$, respectively), and the eccentricity of their orbits ($e$).